dsanchezseco/USBaspLoader/README.md

 Modded USBaspLoader to support with out changes in the code different programmers and devices.

-#### Note than the bootloaderconfig.h is currently configured for Punk75 keyboard
+#### Note than the bootloaderconfig.h is currently configured for sImCP keyboard
 D- being port D3 and BOOT(jumper) being port D4.
 You may need to change those to match your wiring.